 Top 10 Best Laksa in Singapore

-There are various types of laksa (spicy coconut milk-based noodle soup) in Singapore–from the tamarind-tang of Penang Laksa to the curry-like Sarawak Laksa.
-But none is more famous than our home-grown Katong laksa.
+Laksa is a spicy coconut milk-based noodle soup.
+There are various types of laksa in Singapore–from the tamarind-tang of Penang Laksa to the curry-like Sarawak Laksa.
+But none is more renowned than our home-grown Katong laksa.
 Katong laksa is inspired by the Peranakans who live in the Katong area.
 It has a spicy soup stock the colour of a flaming sunset, flavoured with coconut milk and dried shrimp, and topped with ingredients like cockles, prawns and fishcake [source].
+So let’s find out which are the Top 10 Best Laksa in Singapore.
 Tropika Club aggregated rankings or “ranking of rankings” compare d from the following sources to further ascertain the final rankings.
 This is further refined using the TripAdvisor rankings to decide between the position in case there is a tie.
 Read on to find out where are the Top 10 Best Laksa in Singapore.

 1. 328 KATONG LAKSA